 I am in need of advice concerning the topic of canal boat rentals.
-There is a lengthy back story (probably only of interest to me) concerning our motivation, which has been "carbonated" (a term Rick seems to like) by the Acorn series "Canal Boat Diaries".
+There is a lengthy back story (perhaps only of interest to me) concerning our motivation, which has been "carbonated" (a term Rick seems to like) by the Acorn series "Canal Boat Diaries".

 My wife and I are in our 70's, no boating experience of any kind, and dealing with health issues that will eventually put us under.
-I lived in London during the late 1960's but I was not aware of the canal system although I probably walked over a few without realizing what I was seeing.
-This will probably be our one opportunity to experience a brief canal adventure.
+I lived in London during the late 1960's but I was not aware of the canal system although I may have walked over a few without realizing what I was seeing.
+This will be our one opportunity to experience a brief canal adventure.
 I understand there are a number of rental agencies throughout the canal system in the U.K., but I have preconcieved thoughts about what would be best for us.
-Our requirements would be to travel on the most scenic canal routes with a minimum of locks - zero would be ideal.
-Our mobility limitations would probably be tested by more than a few.
+Our requirements would be to travel on scenic canal routes with a minimum of locks - zero would be ideal.
+Our mobility limitations would be tested by more than a few.
 We are considering a week on the canals.
 No preference as to where our journey would begin or end, but hopeful that a memorable adventure would be the result.
 If you have thoughts, experiences or advice regarding this topic, I eagerly encourage a reply.
 Many thanks from the Pacific Northwest.

 I have no suggestions, but this trip sounds wonderful.
 I hope you are able to make it happen.